umurgdk/umurgdk.github.io/_drafts/a-weekend-with-elixir.md

 end
 ```

-Conwoy automatically creates a new process for each request.
+Conwoy automatically creates new processes for each request.
 When using websockets our connection keeps alive so our **process keeps alive** this means we can send message from other erlang processes like ***chat_server*** we build soon.
 We can handle such messages with **websocket_info/** (keep in mind these messages are different from messages which sent by user).
 We just ignore these messages for a now, we return back after implemented chat server.

 ```elixir
 #file lib/tutorial/websocket_handler.ex